Local K-9s And Their Handlers Graduate From Training Academy

 PITTSBURGH (KDKA) – Local law enforcement agencies are getting some very furry and very cute new officers.

-After 3 months of some “ruff” work, a group of dogs and their handlers officially graduated on Friday at the K-9 Training Academy in Pittsburgh.
+After 3 months of some “ruff” work, five dogs and their handlers officially graduated on Friday at the K-9 Training Academy in Pittsburgh.

 WATCH LIVE: K9s And Their Handlers Graduate